glitch-game-club/glitch-game-club/README.md

 Can you help us in one of the following ways to get involved?

-* [**Game and Resource Creators:**](https://github.com/mickfuzz/mozilla_html5_game_clubs/blob/master/CONTRIBUTING.md#what-were-working-on-right-now) to help build a library of remixable HTML5 games and linked resources.
+* [**Game and Resource Creators:**](https://github.com/mickfuzz/mozilla_html5_game_clubs/blob/master/CONTRIBUTING.md#what-were-working-on-right-now) to help build a library of remixable in HTML5 games and linked resources.
 [Glitch](https://glitch.com/) and Phaser 2 are the tools we use.
 Please have a look at [How to contribute](https://github.com/mickfuzz/mozilla_html5_game_clubs/blob/master/CONTRIBUTING.md#what-were-working-on-right-now) and our [coding games guidelines](https://github.com/webgameclubs/edlab-gamemakers-club/blob/master/CODE_GUIDE.md)
 * [**Web Coding Mentors:**](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues) you will be a subject enthusiast from one of the area of activity.
 You volunteer for either video chats, to give feedback on projects or to answer forum questions.
 [Please sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new)